eclipse-openj9/openj9-website/benchmark/quarkus.md

 For the REST+CRUD application, performance was evaluated by running it in Docker containers (Community Edition version 19.03.8), which were limited to 256 MB of memory and one CPU (`--memory=256M --cpus=1.0`).
 Data persistence was ensured by a PostgreSQL 10.5 Docker container.
 For throughput experiments, load was applied to the Quarkus app by using five JMeter threads.

-Unless otherwise specified, OpenJ9 used the default shared classes cache (SCC) size of 64 MB for the Quarkus and REST+CRUD application.
+Unless otherwise specified, OpenJ9 used the default shared classes cache (SCC) size of 64 MB.
 All performance numbers with AOT enabled were collected with a SCC populated by a previous 'cold' run, which is not included in the measurements.

 ### OpenJDK binaries